chetan4131/interview-que-set/react-questions.md

+# What is the difference between npx and npm?
+    - NPM is a package manager and can be used to install node.js packages.
+    - NPX is a tool to execute node.js packages.

 # How does react works?
-React creates a virtual DOM.
+    - React creates a virtual DOM.
 When a state chages in a component, it first runs a "diffing" algorithm which identifes what has changed in Virtual DOM.
 The second step is reconciliation, where it updates the dom with the result of diff.

+# Explain the Virtual DOM in React.
+   - The Virtual DOM is a lightweight copy of the actual DOM.
+React uses it to improve performance by updating only the parts of the actual DOM that have changed, rather than re-rendering the entire DOM.

+# Explain  React Hooks.
+    - React Hooks are functions that let you use state and other React features in functional components.
+Hooks provide a way to use state and lifecycle methods in functional components, which were previously only possible in class components.
 # What is jsx?
 JSX (JavaScript XML) is a syntax extension for JavaScript, commonly used with React to describe what the UI should look like.
 1. Syntax: JSX looks similar to HTML but it is used within JavaScript code.
 It allows you to write HTML-like code directly in your JavaScript files.